Rebecca Clarke - writer, speaker, researcher

 The research for this book led me in many directions and resulted in the connection with many other descendants of the men who sailed on HMS India.
 The story, which is based heavily on the letters written by Arnold, also tells of some of the other officers and men who served on HMS India and I share their photos and experiences.
 It has been a personal joy of mine to make contact with over twenty descendants of HMS India officers and crew and even meet a few of them in person.
 Their stories, recollections and photographs have enriched my book and telling of the HMS India story as well as increased mine, and I am sure my readers, understanding of what the HMS India men experienced.

-I am very excited to announce the publication of my book.
-It is available in both printed form and as an e book on Amazon as well as from many other sellers!
+A Bare Chronicle of Existence - Stories and Letters from internment in Norway during WW1 is available in both printed form and as an e book on Amazon as well as from many other sellers!
 The book is now available on line from my publishers - Austin Macauley OR from The Book Depository, Barnes and Noble, Dymocks, Wheelers, Foyles, Waterstones, WH Smith, bookshop.org and on Amazon.
 If you reside in the UK you can click on the link below to order directly from my publisher.

 You can also order directly from the author, me!
 Cost is £10 +postage All copies ordered from me will be signed and dedicated, if desired, and will come with a complimentary book mark and postcard.
 Click on the Let's Chat button to make your order.